Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Related Work

 \subsection{Multimodal Machine Learning and Current Fusion Strategies}

-Researchers have used machine learning (ML) methods on clinical, genomic, and multi-omics data to find complex patterns and interactions.
-Techniques such as random forests, gradient boosting, penalized regression, and deep neural networks have been employed to develop prognostic scores from gene-expression and multi-omics data, often outperforming traditional regression models in research settings.
-However, ML models that use only genomic data can be affected by batch effects, changes in patient groups, and platform-specific issues, which can make them less reliable in new settings.
+Researchers have used machine learning (ML) methods on clinical, gene-expression, and multi-omics data to identify complex patterns and interactions.
+Techniques such as random forests, gradient boosting, penalized regression, and deep neural networks have all been used to derive prognostic scores from molecular and clinical data, often outperforming traditional regression models in research settings.
+However, ML models that rely heavily on molecular data can be sensitive to batch effects, cohort shifts, and platform-specific differences, which may reduce their stability in new datasets.

-Many studies now focus on combining clinical and genomic information in unified ML frameworks.
-Most often, this is achieved by merging clinical and molecular features into a single large input or by combining separate risk scores with fixed or learned weights.
-For example, Neapolitan and Jiang’s METABRIC analysis combined clinical and gene-expression features in a single random survival forest model \citep{neapolitan2015integrated}.
-Other methods employ stacking or ensemble learning to combine predictors, yet still treat the overall risk as predominantly additive.
-While these models often outperform single-view models, they do not directly model how clinical and genomic risks interact with each other.
-This means they may miss important nonlinear or extreme-risk patterns needed to identify patients at very high or mismatched risk.
+Many studies now focus on combining clinical and molecular information in unified ML frameworks.
+Most often, this is done by merging clinical and molecular features into a single large predictor set or by combining separate risk scores with fixed or learned weights.
+For example, Neapolitan and Jiang’s METABRIC analysis combined clinical and gene-expression features in a single random survival forest model \cite{neapolitan2015integrated}.
+Stacking and ensemble methods may capture nonlinearities and interactions, but they generally do not estimate a separate parametric dependence model for the view-specific risk scores.
+The copula formulation, therefore, offers a different descriptive representation of cross-view dependence rather than necessarily a more flexible predictive model.